-The state requires the Plan be adopted no later than 2024.
-With the likely update from June to December of that year for the final deadline, staff is evaluating potential shifts in the timeline to determine if adjustments are warranted.
-Staff's current timeline takes a conservative approach of holding Planning Commission public hearings in late 2023 and Council adopting the Plan as early as March 2024.
-This way the City would not be rushed into a decision and has time to address any unforeseen circumstances before the original June 2024 deadline.
+The state requires the updated Comprehensive Plan be adopted no later than December 2024.
+For Bellevue, the staff-recommended timeline takes the more conservative approach of planning for Council to adopt the Plan as early as May 2024.
+This way the City will have time to address any unforeseen circumstances prior to the deadline.